Veterans of every generation find their stride in adaptive sports

 |0

-This work, Veterans of every generation find their stride in adaptive sports [Image 2 of 2], by 1LT Bailey Breving, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veterans of every generation find their stride in adaptive sports, by 1LT Bailey Breving, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.